ohmcodes/AsaApi.Plugins.Template/README.md

 - Source/<PROJECT_NAME>.cpp
 - Source/Public/<PROJECT_NAME>.h

+Notes:
-Note: if you dont wanna do all of this just run `Install.bat`
+- if you dont wanna do all of this just run `Install.bat`
+- if this repo is existing in your machine and you just created a different repo without using this template you can just run `_Copy.bat` and specified your directory path